rwZephyr/AquacultureEmpire/README.md

 - Interactive map displays sites, markets and vessel locations.
 - Game state is saved in local storage so progress persists across sessions.
 - In-game time tracks days, seasons and years that advance automatically.
+- Each in-game day lasts about 30 seconds by default.

 ### Time Data
 Several read-only time values are exposed on the global `window` object: